piotrwawrzyn/TelegramChatGuard/README.md

 ## Background

-Back in times when I created this bot, Telegram had almost no limits for users nicknames and all it took for a spammer to do his job was just join the group and leave right after that leaving very nasty messages in chat.
+Back in times when I created this bot, Telegram had almost no limits for users nicknames length and all it took for a spammer to do his job was just join the group and leave right after that, leaving very nasty messages in chat.
 Now, I believe that Telegram introduced some limits but still someone may find the bot useful.